Infinimitsu/Open_Metaverse_Protocol/README.md

 ## **🎮 How to Run the Demo**

-You can download the latest release from the \[suspicious link removed\].
+You can download the latest release from the [Releases Page](https://github.com/Infinimitsu/Open_Metaverse_Protocol/releases).

 ### **1\.
 Start the Server**